Former Irish premier John Bruton dies aged 76

 Northern Ireland First Minister Michelle O’Neill expressed her condolences to the Bruton family.

-Speaking in the Assembly, she said: “I want to pass on my condolences to the family of former taoiseach John Bruton, who we’ve just been notified has sadly passed away.
+Speaking in the Assembly at Stormont, she said: “I want to pass on my condolences to the family of former taoiseach John Bruton, who we’ve just been notified has sadly passed away.

 “To his family and friends, we send them our condolences at this very sad time.”